-To understand treatment and make the right treatment choices, it helps to have an overview.
-Treatment is often seen as having four general phases:
+To understand treatment and make the right treatment choices in addressing alcoholism, it helps to have an overview.
+Alcoholism treatment is often seen as having four general phases:

 - Getting started (assessment and evaluation of disease symptoms and accompanying life problems, making treatment choices and developing a plan)